dbactual/thomaspaine-www/content/aboutpaine/applied-science-of-thomas-paine.md

 through his writing, Galileo taught physics to Newton; both men enlightened Thomas Paine, who expanded the Newtonian revolution by treating human behavior on the scale of a nation as a natural phenomenon.

-In *Rights of Man*, part 2, we read "What Archimedes said of the mechanical powers may be applied to Reason and Liberty.
+In *Rights of Man*, part 2, Introduction, we read "What Archimedes said of the mechanical powers may be applied to Reason and Liberty.
 'Had we', said he, 'a place to stand upon, we might raise the world.'"
 More than a change of "persons and measures", the nascent United States embodied in one nation of free and independent states a change of principles and synthesis of ideas that marked out a position on which to freely apply the lever of reason.
 We see this in hindsight because, unlike some unrealized or fleeting utopian dream, its design, though imperfect, has stood a test of time, following its encapsulation in durable founding documents.
 How did